Nationalism in India MCQ

 (b) I and III

-Which of the following was/were not related to Buddha’s life?
+Who among the following was not associated with the life of Buddha?
 I. Kanthaka II.
 Alara Kalama III.
 Channa IV.
-Goshala Maskariputra Select the correct answer using the codes given below.
+Goshala Maskariputra

 (a) Only I